FAIR-CA-indicators/fair-ca-indicators-backend/README.md

 Endpoints are accessible at `http://localhost:8000`.

 If you have redis-cli or RedisInsight installed, the redis endpoint can be accessed at `http://localhost:6379`

+This docker container also includes an image for the celery worker.

 # Testing